roytang/blog/content/replies/2016/04/d1qe424/index.md

 - answers
 ---

 No, it is not inappropriate.
-It's your LinkedIn, you can do whatever you want.\n\nMine has a statement that any recruiters who want to connect with me must include the word PINEAPPLE (all caps) in their invite.
+It's your LinkedIn, you can do whatever you want.

+Mine has a statement that any recruiters who want to connect with me must include the word PINEAPPLE (all caps) in their invite.
 No one has ever complied haha